Whether you’re a free spirit or prefer to follow a groomed path, here’s a list to get you snowshoeing in Colorado's great outdoors this winter.

 • Nederland: Just west of Boulder, snowshoeing fanatics find nirvana in Nederland.
 Consider the Araphoe Glacier Trail if you’re ready for a challenge and the trail to Lost Lake for anyone looking for a manageable elevation shift with a stunning mountain lake at the pinnacle of your route.

 • Glenwood Springs: For a breathtaking jaunt in more ways than one, Hanging Lake Trail near Glenwood Springs climbs 1,000 feet for a good cardio workout, while the lake, falls and general beauty of the route will take your breath away.
+Take care, however, as the climb is steep and can be quite slippery.
 Back in town, the hot springs pool will be just the thing your aching muscles yearn for after a day snowshoeing.

 • Steamboat Springs: Experience the champagne powder the area is known for without battling the lift lines.
 Although Rabbit Ears Pass is probably the most well-known trail here, there are plenty of un-groomed yet well-traveled options in the area for all exertion and skill levels.